You may be wondering to yourself, what is ESL?

 What is an ESL Program?

-An ESL program is coursework designed to help students who are looking to learn English as their second, third, or in some cases, forth language.
+An ESL program is coursework designed to help students who are looking to learn English as their second, third, or in some cases, fourth language.
 These programs hire teachers that are often bilingual who are there to help students to develop their:

 - reading, and